wordbit/wordbit/content/posts/a-tale-of-two-tablets-part-2.md

 So, I fired up my new iPad Air 5 on my birthday and was pleasantly surprised to see that the one-year product warranty kicked in after activation.
 I was worried the warranty would start ticking after the original purchase date of the eBay seller, not the re-sale date, leaving me only a couple of months to shake out any defects.
 Your mileage may vary for "sealed" electronics you buy on eBay, but in this case, I lucked out.

 Coming from a first-gen iPad Air released ten years ago, the upgrade to the iPad Air 5 is huge.
-That is the best kind of upgrade, because how could you not love it.
+That is the best kind of upgrade, because how could you not love it?
 Solid advice: Buy the best you can afford, and use it for as long as you can.

-... was worried about warranty...
+I know the "full screen" design isn't new, but it is new to me.
+For years I've been complaining about the iPhone notch and dreaming of a true all-screen device.
+But all that time, the perfect all-screen device was already here - this iPad display is both notchless and gorgeous.

-While I'm no analyst, I've become pretty good at taking an educated gamble.
+Does it represent the pinnacle of iPad design?
+Not quite.
+A 120Hz OLED display with even thinner bezels would be perfection.
+In 2022, a 60Hz LCD display seems positively barbaric.
+But, regardless, Apple makes a great LCD display, so I'm not disappointed.

-NOTES FOR PART 2:
+One of the best selling points of the iPad Air 5 is Apple's homegrown M1 chip - this iPad is the cheapest entry point for an M1-based machine.
+The M1 first debuted in the 2020 MacBook Pros and although the M2 is out now, the M1 was a far bigger leap forward.

-* The story of how I purchased my iPad on eBay.
-Include screenshot saved to media.
+Given that I've only done some light work and gaming on this iPad so far, I can't say I've pushed the limits of what the M1 can do.
+I do know this iPad will be supported for many years to come.
+The real test will be when external monitor support arrives for Stage Manager in iPadOS 16 (coming next month probably).
+Using the iPad in a traditional desktop environment on a 27-inch display will be sick, even if it is still half-baked.